rwxrob/notes/"All road" shoes.md

 My Specialized Torch 2 shoes are my favorite shoes to ride in, by far.
-The power distribution is so nice and although they
+The power distribution is so nice and although they are stiff as possible they are remarkable comfortable to walk into a bookstore for coffee, or a restaurant to get a burrito.
+They have a huge pad for the heel so not afraid of grinding it away.